ngandrass/moodle-quiz_archiver/docs/installation/archiveworker.md

     Setting up your own quiz archive worker service removes these limitations.
     See below for setup instructions.

+!!! warning
+    The public archive worker service must be able to access your Moodle instance via the internet to work.
+Local and <b>private Moodle instances will not work</b> with the demo worker.

 To use the free public demo worker, you can skip the installation for now and directly proceed to the [configuration section](/configuration).
 Make sure to specify the following _Archive worker URL_ (1) during configuration: